gonzales-lloyd/cs-219-pr1/README.md

 - Run `make`.
 - Run `./program <path-to-instruction-file>`.

-`handtests.txt` and `Programming-Project-2.txt` are included with this repository, and can be executed with `./program handtests.txt` and `./program Programming-Project-2.txt`, respectively.
-The first file contains no second operand for functions that do not currently use a second operand; the second file contains 100 lines for each function *with* a second operand..
+`Programming-Project-3.txt` is included with this repository, and can be executed with `./program Programming-Project-3.txt`.
+This file contains a list of hand-written instructions carried over from previous assignments.

-*Debug only*: To generate new test files, use `interp.py`.
-For handwritten testing, use `handtests.py`.

 This project was tested and built on WSL: Ubuntu 20.04 LTS.
 It should work anywhere `make` and `g++` are available.
 (Also tested on Kali 2021.2)